santoshshrest/SigmaValidation/README.md

 ## Validation Plugin under active development.
 Functionality and documentation my change without notice. ##
 <pre>
 This plugin provides programmatic access to several data valiadtion functions.
 It consists of three validating modules.
 Each modules consists of one or more actions that perform an operation against your data validation process.
-All of methods will return result object indicating success or failure, any exceptions thrown and the resulting data.
+All of the methods will return result object indicating success or failure, any exceptions thrown and the resulting data.
 <hr/>
 <b> Target Framework: .NetFramework 4.5/4.6, .Net Standard 2.0</b>
 </pre>